rafaelpernil2/TwitchMIDI/README.md

 > Note: For MacOS, open a terminal, "cd" into the extracted folder and then execute it from there with "./TwitchMIDI-macos".
 > Otherwise you will get an error like: "no such file or directory, open './config/aliases.json'"

+## Update

+### Overriding custom settings

+* Extract and replace all files except .env into your folder

+### Safe method

+Okay, this can get a little more complicated, but if you are using custom settings, you already know how they work

+* Extract the zip in a different folder than before
+* Copy and replace TwitchMIDI-yourplatform (e.g TwitchMIDI-win.exe) and package.json into your folder
+* Open [config/permissions.json](https://github.com/rafaelpernil2/TwitchMIDI/blob/master/config/permissions.json) and make sure all commands have an entry, otherwise those missing will always return permissions errors
+* That's it!

+> Note: You do not need to replace the entire config folder unless there is a major version change (e.g, from 1.x.x to 2.x.x).
+> In case of doubt, compare old with new versions of config files and re-apply your changes.
+See [CHANGELOG.md](CHANGELOG.md) for more info.

 ## Why?